idan-tankel/BU-TD/README.md

 - *other files* (like `emnist_spatial.py`) are the "trainers" - contains the actual training and evaluation code

+## Pytorch lightning trainer

+The usual training process has a trining loop and test loop under `training_functions`.
+There is a newer option of pytorch lightning version, although it's had a few things to customize (the wandb root for instance)

 ### The structure of a single example from the dataset
 *In this version, any data point is being coverted from a tuple to SimpleNamespace and the opposite*
 ```python